sooftware/kospeech/README.md

 ## Intro

-This is project for Korean Speech Recognition using LAS (Listen, Attend and Spell) models implemented in [PyTorch](http://pytorch.org).
+This is project for End-to-end Speech Recognition using LAS (Listen, Attend and Spell) models implemented in [PyTorch](http://pytorch.org).
 We appreciate any kind of feedback or contribution.

 <img src="https://user-images.githubusercontent.com/42150335/80630547-5dfc6580-8a8f-11ea-91e8-73fe5e8b9e4b.png" width=650>